pkarsy/rcCalibrator/README.md

 10% from the 8Mhz (usually 0-3%).
 This is unacceptable for example for UART communications which tolerate up to ~2-3% error.
-The AVR microcontrollers have a register called OSCCAL (Oscillator Calibration) which can be used to drift the RC frequency and reduse the factory erron.
+The AVR microcontrollers have a register called OSCCAL (Oscillator Calibration) which can be used to drift the RC frequency and reduse the factory error.

 ### The purpose of this project
 There are a lot of pages to address the Calibration problem and atmel has released a lot of related papers.
 This project aims to offer an alterntive solution using any ISP programmer and a RTC module.
 - To find the optimal OSCCAL value, using any ISP prohrammer and a DS3231 rtc module.
-I assume USBasp in the instructions, but you can use usbTiny etc.
+I assume USBasp in the instructions, but you can use USBtiny etc.
 - To provide information asosiated with the use of the insternal RC oscillator.
 - **More importantly** to provide a mechanism via the "osccal" utility to automatically build bootloader and application code capable of fixing the RC frequency.
 The prinary purpose of this is to